 - Explain the importance of respiratory therapists in improving patient outcomes and quality of life.

 - Discuss new treatments and advancements in technology associated with respiratory care.

 Participants were provided with high-quality education sessions led by experts in the field.
 Knowing that these past few years have been hectic for respiratory therapists and their time was extremely valuable, we packed up-to-date and relevant information into the two days.

 This year’s conference had several topics with a COVID-19 focus ranging from associated provider burnout to updates on inpatient and outpatient treatment to staff security issues during the pandemic.
 Other topics included VIDD, HBO, pediatric new ventilator modes, navigational bronchoscopy and “respiratory zebras” (Dieulafoy's Disease, Central Hypoventilation Syndrome (Ondine's Curse), and Plastic Bronchitis).

-Special Thanks to our Planning Committee Members and Staff who worked to make this conference a success!
+Special thanks to our planning committee members who worked to make this conference a success!

-Save the date - High Country Conference in February 2022!
+Save the date for the High Country Conference next year in February 2023!